 However, negotiating your bills, if possible, can help reduce the lump sum amount to remove some of the financial stress that comes with medical costs.

-Having Travel Health Insurance Can Help!
+How Can Having Travel Health Insurance Help?

 To hopefully avoid going through this process altogether, consider getting travel medical insurance for your trip to the United States.

 A comprehensive travel medical insurance plan can provide you with the emergency medical coverage you need to be protected in the event of an unexpected ailment.
+Furthermore, many of them will allow direct billing, meaning your insurance will help with the bill without you having to pay out-of-pocket.

 Ready to get insured for your U.S. trip?
 Browse our travel medical insurance plans or contact our Customer Success Team for friendly assistance.